- Arts and Design»

-Ancient Greek Pottery Designs
+Ancient Greek Pottery Designs (Styles, Forms and Functions)

-Some of the earliest applications of the 'laws of unity' and the proportional relationship of pure Greek designs of ancient antiquity are seen through the pottery designs and inscriptions of these art pieces.
+Some of the earliest applications of the 'laws of unity' and the proportional relationship of pure Greek designs (of ancient antiquity) are seen through the pottery designs and inscriptions of these art pieces.

 Pottery from ancient Greece came with exquisite and illustrative motifs, the designs of which serve to inform today's generation of their diverse but interesting customs.
 With subject matter that was both ornamental and educational, the motifs had themes that were meant to communicate some form of knowledge and were an expedient and unique method to educate their youth.

 The inscriptions depicted life, its realities, and its daily happenings.
 Scenes of every possible event in the life of the citizens including the legends of the deities were etched into their clay pottery works.